WELCOME to Chemistry 10 Online!!!!

 To view most course documents you will need the free Acrobat Reader from Adobe.
 It is free.
 Get Acrobat Reader.

 Get the Syllabus and READ this first!!!
 An internet course is more difficult for many students because it depends solely on self discipline.
-Here is a draft of the May 22 start summer 2018 syllabus and
+Here is a draft of the Summer 2023 syllabus.

 In the online course, there are the worksheets from which your quizzes will be generated.
 The quizzes will from material covered off the worksheets.
 These worksheets are for you to complete in preparation for the quizzes; you do not have to turn them in.
 I have provided answer sheets also.
 If you have any questions about any of the material, let me know.
 I will also provide you with a study guide for each exam.
 The exam questions come right off the study guide.
 I do not provide the answers to the study guide.
 That is your job.

-I also have provided lots of notes and hyperlinks for the class and I am always adding more.
+I also have provided lots of notes, videos, video tutorials and hyperlinks for the class and I am always adding more.
 These should be used in addition to the text.